department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/pre-need.md

 Apply by mail using an Application for Pre-need Determination of Eligibility for Burial in a VA National Cemetery (VA Form 40-10007).
 [Download VA Form 40-10007](https://www.va.gov/vaforms/va/pdf/VA40-10007.pdf).

-Print the form, fill it out, and send it and copies of your supporting documents to:
+Print the form, fill it out, and send it (with copies of your supporting documents) to:

 <p class="va-address-block">
 	    National Cemetery Scheduling Office<br>